GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Three classes of files are given special treatment in GMT.

 #.
 Some data sets are ubiquitous and used by nearly all GMT users.
-   At the moment this set is limited to Earth relief grids.
-If you reference grid input called **@earth_relief_**\ *res* on a command line then such a grid will automatically be downloaded from the GMT Data Site and placed in **$GMT_USERDIR** [~/.gmt].
+   At the moment this collection is limited to Earth relief grids.
+If you specify a grid input named **@earth_relief_**\ *res* on a command line then such a grid will automatically be downloaded from the GMT Data Site and placed in **$GMT_USERDIR** [~/.gmt].
 The resolution *res* allows a choice among 15 command grid spacings: 60m, 30m, 20m, 15m, 10m, 06m, 05m, 04m, 03m, 02m, 01m, 30s, and 15s (with file sizes 111 kb, 376 kb, 782 kb, 1.3 Mb, 2.8 Mb, 7.5 Mb, 11 Mb, 16 Mb, 27 Mb, 58 Mb, 214 Mb, 778 Mb, and 2.6 Gb respectively) as well as the SRTM tile resolutions 03s and 01s (6.8 Gb and 41 Gb, respectively).
-Once one of these have been downloaded any future reference will simply obtain the file from **$GMT_USERDIR** or **DIR_CACHE** (except if explicitly removed by the user).
+Once one of these grids have been downloaded any future reference will simply obtain the file from **$GMT_USERDIR** or **DIR_CACHE** (except if explicitly removed by the user).
    Note: The four highest resolutions are the original data sets SRTM15+, SRTM30+, ETOPO1 and ETOPO2V2.
 Lower resolutions are spherically Gaussian-filtered versions of ETOPO1.
 The SRTM (version 3) 1 and 3 arc-sec tiles are only available over land between 60 degrees south and north latitude and are stored as highly compressed JPEG2000 tiles on the GMT server.
-These are downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 under **DIR_CACHE**, and assembled into a seamless grid using :doc:`grdblend`.
+These are individually downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 under **DIR_CACHE**, and assembled into a seamless grid using :doc:`grdblend`.
 A tile is only downloaded and converted once (unless the user cleans the cache directories).